I’m not the only one who puts the idea of “freedom” on a pedestal. And as something many of us crave, it crops up in everyday language .

 - Freedom lies beyond that cage

-In this post, I explain why conceptualising freedom in this manner is actually the most unfree thing we can do.
-I also describe what freedom truly is, and offer ways to navigate the justifiable anxiety it can bring out in us.
+In this post, I explain why conceptualising freedom in this way is actually the most unfree thing we can do.
+I also explore what freedom truly is, and offer ways to navigate the understandable anxiety it can evoke.

 The Essence of Freedom

-And on this rollercoaster, I’ve found myself reflecting on the experiential nature of freedom.
+At times this is exhilarating.
+But often, it’s paralysing.
+And on this rollercoaster, I can’t help but reflect on the experiential nature of freedom.

 I’ve started to appreciate something: freedom isn’t a pleasant destination.
 There’s no outer cage to escape from, and there never will be.